The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 Despite the fact that quiescent strategies are so integral to tardigrade’s survival, relatively little is known about forms of quiescence other than anhydrobiosis.
 Moreover, it is only recently that the mechanisms behind these strategies have begun to be studied in depth.
 Mapping the underlying chemical processes facilitating cryptobiosis is critical to understanding not only the survival strategy of the tardigrade as a whole but also nature’s approach to battling difficult environmental challenges.

-Forms of Cryptobiosis in Tardigrades
+Forms of cryptobiosis in tardigrades

 As mentioned previously, anhydrobiosis is not the only cryptobiotic dormancy strategy in tardigrades, though it is the most heavily researched and the most well-understood.
 Other forms of cryptobiosis occurring in tardigrades include cryobiosis, anoxybiosis, osmobiosis, and possibly chemobiosis.
 Each type of cryptobiosis is brought about by different environmental conditions and each presents different advantages.